Bunkerhill Private Limited invest in Mohammedan Sporting | Goal.com

 Bunkerhill Private Limited invest in Mohammedan Sporting

-Mohammedan Sporting rope in Gurgaon-based company Bunkerhill Private Limited as their new investors on Monday.
+Mohammedan Sporting have roped in Gurgaon-based company Bunkerhill Private Limited as their new investors on Monday.

-The new deal between the club and their investors will see the company owning 50 per cent stake of the club.
-The deal will also see the century-old take a step towards modernisation.
+The new deal between the club and its investors will see the company owning a 50 per cent stake.

-After signing the MOU with the firm, Mohammedan general secretary Sk.
+After signing a Memorandum of Understanding (MOU) with the firm, Mohammedan general secretary Sk.
 Wasim Akram said, “This is a historic day for all of us.
-We are very very happy and proud to be the administrators of such a giant club of India and hopefully, the deal between us and Bunkerhill will show new horizons.
+We are very very happy and proud to be the administrators of such a giant club in India and hopefully, the deal between us and Bunkerhill will show new horizons.
 This is going to be a very long-term thing and going forward we are targeting ISL but now we are targeting the I-League by winning all four matches of the qualifiers.”

-One of the directors of Bunkerhill, Aditya Raj suggested that their target will be to send the Kolkata club to greater heights and also revealed further legal proceedings of completing the deal will be announced soon.
+One of the directors of Bunkerhill, Aditya Raj suggested that their target will be to take the Kolkata club to greater heights.

 “We have a plan.
 The first objective would be to make it to the I-League and stay there and then to look at the next big step.
 We are working out on many more things but those are now in the preliminary stage.
 The confirm thing is that we have joined hands with the club and the legal details will be coming very soon.”